 No. We generally issue press releases only in the most significant cases or in cases which might be of particular public interest.
 The U.S. Attorney's Office prosecutes and defends thousands of other cases.

 In most instances, the U.S. Attorney's Office declines to comment on pending cases or investigations.
 This is so for two reasons.
-First, any matters occuring before the grand jury are secret as a matter of law, and we are prohibited from discussing them.
-Second, Justice Department guidelines, as well as considerations of fairness to defendants require that we not make comments which could prejudice a defendant's right to a fair trial.
-Rules of professional conduct, rules of court, and potential compromise of the investigation.
+First, any matters occurring before the grand jury are secret as a matter of law, and we are prohibited from discussing them.
+Second, Justice Department guidelines, as well as considerations of fairness to defendants, require that we not make comments which could prejudice a defendant's right to a fair and impartial trial, violate rules of professional conduct/rules of court, or potentially compromise an investigation.

 We can and do provide information which is in the public record, either through documents which have been publicly filed with the court or statements made in open court.
 We can also provide status information about a case such as the next scheduled appearance.

 The most direct source is to go to the Clerk's office in the courthouse where the case was filed and ask to see the pleadings in the case in which you are interested.
 The Clerk of Court maintains a web site at http://www.txwd.uscourts.gov/.

 This office prosecutes federal criminal cases in the Western District of Texas.
 The Western District stretches from El Paso in the West to Waco in the Central section of Texas, down to Austin and San Antonio.
 In addition, the U.S. Attorney's Office defends the United States in civil suits brought against it, and brings civil cases to recover money for taxpayers, preserve the environment, and ensure citizen's civil rights.

 What is the difference between the U.S. Attorney's Office and the District Attorney's (D.A.'s) Office?